proj4js/proj4js/README.md

 //the floating points to answer your question
 ```

+## Datum Transformations

+Proj4js has built-in Helmert transformations for many datums to transform to and from WGS84, which is used as pivot for datum transformations.
+If a datum is not available or not accurate enough for the desired region, custom Helmert transformations or grid based datum adjustments are supported.

+WKT1 definitions can contain a `TOWGS84` parameter.
+For proj strings, `towgs84` or `nadgrids` can be specified.
+When using WKT2 or PROJJSON definitions, if a `BOUNDCRS` with an `ABRIDGEDTRANDFORMATION` to WGS84 is provided, Helmert transformation parameters (like `+towgs84=` in proj strings) or the name of the parameter file (like `+nadgrids=` in proj strings) will be extracted from it.

 ## Grid Based Datum Adjustments

-To use `+nadgrids=` in a proj definition, first read your NTv2 `.gsb` file (e.g. from https://github.com/OSGeo/proj-datumgrid) into an ArrayBuffer, then pass it to `proj4.nadgrid`.
+To use `+nadgrids=` in a proj definition or a WKT2/PROJJSON `ABRIDGEDTRANSFORM` with an `NTv2` method, first read your NTv2 `.gsb` file (e.g. from https://github.com/OSGeo/proj-datumgrid) into an ArrayBuffer, then pass it to `proj4.nadgrid`.
 E.g:

 ```javascript
 const buffer = fs.readFileSync('ntv2.gsb').buffer